Type UB I submarine: Further development

 Apart from the projected type UB I, the German Navy wanted also to deploy minelaying U-boats against England, from the same ports in Flanders.
 In order to speed up the design, the Type UB I was taken as a basis for the minelayer design.
 The forward half of the hull was modified to house six mineshafts instead of two torpedo tubes.
 Crew accommodation became even more cramped as there was no place anymore for bunks in the forward compartment.
 The first of these Type UC I U-boats were already ordered on 15 October 1914.

 In the spring of 1915, it became clear that the war would continue well into 1916, and more coastal U-boats were ordered.
 The Type UB I had fulfilled the expectations but had some problems: it was underpowered and could often not cope with the strong currents present in the English Channel and before the Belgian and English coast.
 They did not have enough power to chase down steamers while surfaced and lacked the endurance to spend any extended amount of time underwater, exhausting their batteries after little over an hour's running.
 In-service use revealed another problem: with a single propeller shaft/engine combination, if either component failed, the U-boat was almost totally disabled.
-To address these problems, the next class of coastal U-boats, the Type UB II needed to be much larger and the Type UB I was not further developped.
+To address these problems, the next class of coastal U-boats, the Type UB II needed to be much larger and the Type UB I was not further developed.

-As a stopgap messure, four Type UB I U-boats were converted into minelayers, by increasing the hull length to 32.0 m, and replacing the forward torpedo compartment with four mineshafts that could contain eight mines.
+As a stopgap measure, four Type UB I U-boats were converted into minelayers, by increasing the hull length to 32.0 m, and replacing the forward torpedo compartment with four mineshafts that could contain eight mines.